The information in this article applies to:

 - Click in Layer 1's Thickness field to select that layer.
 If you have more than two layers, click Delete, and then select the new Layer 1.

 - Increase the Thickness of Layer 1 so that it equals the desired length of the ceiling hangers.
 In this example, 24" is used.

-- Click the Select Material button and on the Library Materials Panel, choose the custom "Ceiling Hanger & Screws" material that you created.
+- Click the Select Material button and on the Library Materials Panel, choose the custom "Ceiling Hanger & Screws" material that you created and then click OK.

 - If you want, you can add a Fill Style to be used by the Auto Detail tool in Cross Section views.
 In this example, "Vertical Hatch" with 24" Spacing is used.

 - Click in Layer 2's Thickness field to select it, then: